- Print

 You can delete old configuration revisions from the Lasernet Config Server database as part of your housekeeping routine.

-We recommend reducing the size of the database by removing old revisions, particularly if it takes a long time to read your configuration in Lasernet Developer, or if the software frequently times out before it fully loads.
+We recommend reducing the size of the database by removing old revisions, particularly if Lasernet Developer takes a long time to read configurations, or if the software often times out before it fully loads.

 This process uses the clean command provided by LnConfig.exe.
 The steps differ depending on whether Config Server uses a LocalDB database or SQL Server.